Are we there yet? This blog is for the drivers in the family (and comes with a *boring* practical info warning ⚠️).

 Do you share the driving or is there one person who always has to be the driver?
 I do quite a lot of driving in and out of Devon, so I’ll try and give you some advice on the best routes in.

-Avoid Friday Afternoons and Saturdays
+Try to Leave Early on Friday Afternoons and Saturdays

 If you are going to arrive on a Saturday, your best solution to avoid traffic is an early start.
 If you can make it past Bristol or Salisbury before 11 then you should be ok!
-The other key time to avoid is Friday as work traffic tends to clog up the roads; anytime time between 3-7 tends to be busy in the key city or commuter areas like Bristol and Taunton.
+The other key time to avoid is Friday afternoons as after work traffic tends to clog up the roads; anytime time between 3-7 tends to be busy in the key city or commuter areas like Bristol and Taunton.

 Skip Junctions or Take the Scenic Route